-It remains to be seen which team Alonso will race for next season as while Renault are keen to retain their double world champion, Honda are also reportedly on the look-out to sign him.
+It remained to be seen which team Alonso would race for next season as while Renault are keen to retain their double world champion, Honda were also reportedly on the look-out to sign him.
 Link: here

 Note: Alonso knew Kimi had to exercise the automatic contract renewal option after negotiations with Santander failed..
 I guess he could not convince Botin to pay up Kimi to walk at the end of 2008, so he could move to Ferrari starting 2009.
 It is interesting that Kimi’s contract renewal announcement date is the same date as Alonso’s statement: September 12, 2008.

 Sep 14, 2008 – FIA post race int.
 Monza –